voioo/iac-pulumi-seminar/pages/section-2.md

 <!--
 # Speaker Notes

-Second part focused on team:
-- Standard PR process
+Setup:
+- Infrastructure changes need review
+- Same rigor as code review
+- Team involvement important

+Key Points:
+- Multiple eyes on changes
 - Automated validation
-- Confident deployments
-- Just like app development

-Key points:
-- Infrastructure changes get same rigor
-- Multiple eyes on changes
-- Automated safety checks
 - Clear deployment process

+Questions/Engagement:
+- "How do you review changes now?"
+- "What would you check?"

 Demo teaser:
 - "We'll see this in action soon"

+Next:
+- See this in practice
 -->